Listen to “CHM100:Am I Doing Enough in My Homeschool?” on Spreaker.

 Are you sharing your passion with your kids?

-I think one of the biggest mistakes we can make as homeschool parents is to neglect sharing our own personal passions with our children.
+I think one of the biggest mistakes we can make as homeschool parents is to neglect to share our own personal passions with our children.
 Kids need to know that we’re real people too- and not just parents.
 We have goals in life, desires, passions, hobbies, interests…and to share these freely with our children helps to cultivate them and show them the reality of adulthood.